ipr-cnrs/xymon/README.md

 * Install needed packages to provide `xymon-client`.
 * Manage `xymon-client` configuration and service.
 * Add 'xymon' user to new groups.

+## Plugins

+Some plugins and options can be managed with this role :
+* mq : Check mail queue.

 ## Development